qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

   exposed-modules:     Repr
 ```

+There is now a module called `Repr` that matches the signature of `Repr`, so if we depend on `final-bp-eval` we'll be working with `type Repr = Int`, and anything else that was written in terms of the `Repr` signature will now have a type to work with.

 We perhaps could have gotten into fancier uses of Backpack where modules got renamed and reexported, but I have been able to get away with name punning and sub-libraries so far, and getting into explanations of those mechanics might distract from the points I want to make.

-There is now a module called `Repr` that matches the signature of `Repr`, so if we depend on `final-bp-eval` we'll be working with `type Repr = Int`.

 Now that we have an implementation for `Repr`, we can implement something for the `Base` signature.
 ```haskell